mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Post Install.md

 ### Mod Configuration Menu:

-When in game, enter the pause menu and press **"M"** to open up the **Mod Configuration Menu**.
+When in game > enter the pause menu and press **"M"** to open up the **Mod Configuration Menu**.
 Mods that support it will allow you to configure some variables to your liking.

 ### Stewie's Tweaks:

-When in game, enter the pause menu, go to **Settings** and then **Tweaks**.
+When in game > enter the pause menu > go to **Settings** and then **Tweaks**.
 There's a large selection of tweaks to pick from but you will need to restart your game for these to take effect.

 ### MO2 INI Files: